-- 1. In the Security tab, specify any of the following types of security levels by moving the slider to a desired level:
+- 1. In the Security tab, specify any of the following types of security levels by moving the slider to a desired level: - Enterprise-On selecting enterprise security level, the authentication options applicable to the enterprise network are displayed. - Personal On selecting personal security level, the authentication options applicable to the personalized network are displayed. - Open-On selecting Open security level, the authentication options applicable to an open network are displayed:

-- Enterprise

-- Personal

-- Open

 The default security setting for a network profile is Personal.
+The following figures show the configuration options for Enterprise, Personal, and Open security settings: